multigreg/autocar/README.md

 This plug-in requires OmniFocus for macOS version 3.11.1 or later, or OmniFocus for iOS version 3.11.2 or later.
 ### 1. Download the plug-in.
 Download the plug-in file (`autocar.omnifocusjs.zip`) of the latest release and unzip the file.
 [Go to releases](https://github.com/multigreg/autocar/releases)

-(Alternatively, download the repository files using the green ‘Code’ button, unzip, and rename the ‘autocar’ folder with the extension `.omnifocusjs`.)
 ### 2. (Optional) Specify a ‘waiting’ tag in the preferences.
 By default, the plug-in looks for a tag called ‘waiting’ (or a close match) and adds it to the new actions.
 This tag will be created if it isn’t found.